GrowGardens.ai

 • Mulch raised beds to retain moisture

-• Monitor soil moisture in containers
+• Monitor for slugs and snails in containers

-• Stake or cage tomatoes early
+• Stake tall plants like tomatoes early

 FAQs